-QISMET is an independent not-for-profit body that supports self-management providers and commissioners to achieve the highest possible quality service for people living with long-term health conditions.
+QISMET is an independent not-for-profit body that supports self-management education providers and commissioners to achieve the highest possible quality service for people living with long-term health conditions.

 Once you have passed you will be able to use our logo and get a certificate.
-Please contact Graham Baker using the contact form for further details or click below for details of how to get certificated and our Register of Certificated Providers
+Please contact Graham Baker using the contact form for further details or click below for details of how to get accredited and our Register of Accredited Providers

-QIS 2015 is our 'universal' Quality Standard.
-It can be used by providers of any type of self-management intervention, including online provision, one-to-one approaches, phone interventions, apps, group based approaches, etc. It contains the fundamentals of good practice that apply for any type of intervention.
+QIS 2020 is our 'universal' Quality Standard.
+It can be used by providers of any type of self-management intervention, including digital provision, one-to-one approaches, phone interventions, apps, group based approaches, etc. The key requirements are that the intervention must involve structured education and must have clearly defined outcomes.

-We have a Quality Standard specifically for providers of self management programmes based on the Stanford model.
-These courses operate under a licence from Stanford University.
-The Standard is called 'Stepping Stones to Quality' - SS2Q.
-It defines best practice for Stanford programme providers.
+We have a Quality Standard specifically for providers of lay-led self management programmes based on what was originally called the Stanford model.
+These courses operate under a licence from the Self-Management Resource Centre, provided in the UK by Talking Health Taking Action (THTA).
+The courses were originally known in the UK as the Expert Patient Programme.